 As a public, state institution, MCLA is governed by Federal, State, County, and local laws as well as policies adopted by the Department of Higher Education, the MCLA Board of Trustees, and the administration of the College.
-MCLA is committed to providing students with a supportive environment that promotes learning and growth while protecting the rights of all the members of our community.
+MCLA is committed to doing our best to provide students with a supportive environment that promotes learning and growth while protecting the rights of all the members of our community.

-When a person becomes a student at MCLA, that person voluntarily assumes membership into the college community.
-This means that students are expected to follow policies and rules that govern behavior and the way in which students engage with one another: student conduct.
-The student conduct expectations outlined in this document are an important part of how the institution holds students accountable.
-The following information is known as the MCLA Community Standards and serves as the guide for understanding expectations around individual and collective student conduct.
+When a person becomes a student at MCLA, that person voluntarily assumes membership into the Trailblazer community.
+This means there is an expectation that students follow policies and rules that govern behavior and the manners in which we engage with one another: or our conduct.
+Conduct is an important part of how we hold one another accountable for these expectations.
+The following information is known as our Community Standards and serves as the guide for understanding expectations around individual and collective conduct.